Please read this first!

 Please read these booking conditions carefully, they are an important part of your contract for your activity.
-These conditions of booking and information on this website and in our brochures, set out the terms on which you contract with us.
+These conditions of booking and information on this website set out the terms on which you contract with us.
 They shall be governed by and construed in accordance with English law, being subject to the jurisdiction of the Courts of England and Wales.
 No variation shall be of any effect unless in writing and by the authority of us.

 English law applies.

 Before you book we will agree the services you require, the time, the place and the cost.
 Once agreed, you must accept on behalf of all of your party the terms of these conditions of booking and pay a deposit of 20% of the total cost.
 We will send you a confirmation invoice detailing the agreement and how to pay the deposit.
 This deposit secures our services for the agreed activity.
 The deposit paid in respect of each activity is accepted as a first instalment of the charge.
 A further invoice and details of how and when to pay the balance will be forwarded to you normally within two weeks of receipt of your booking.
 The contract is made between us when you pay the deposit.

 You pay a deposit to secure our services and that also signifies you accept these conditions.